Dmitriyrus99/ferum_customs/README.md

 docker compose -f docker-compose.test.yml up -d
 ```

+The workflow additionally runs Bandit and `npm audit` for dependency scanning,
+executes Playwright E2E checks and a short Locust load test.
+Mypy uses `--strict`
+and coverage must not drop below 80%.

 ## Backup and Recovery

 Export SQL dumps of your site and copy the `files` directory from the bench.
 Automate this with